cool8jay/testIconFormat/README.md

 	* All images' DPI is 72 pixels/inch.
 	* All blue images are suffixed with @2x, meant for retina display.
-	* All red images are meant for non retina display.
+	* All red images are meant for non-retina display.
 	* Thererically, you can only see one kind of color on one display.

 	![sketch.png](sketch.png)